AndrejGajdos/auth-flow-spa-node-react/README.md

 ## Configuration

-If you want to use authentication through facebook, you need to create a new [facebook app](https://developers.facebook.com/docs/apps/register/), enable OAuth Login in `Settings -> Facebook Login` and add `Valid OAuth Redirect URIs`.
-Then you need to copy `Client Token` and `App Id` into `./script/serverConfig.js`
+If you want to use authentication with facebook, you need to create a new [facebook app](https://developers.facebook.com/docs/apps/register/), enable OAuth Login in `Settings -> Facebook Login` and add `Valid OAuth Redirect URIs`.
+Then you need to copy `Client Token` and `App Id` into [.env](https://www.npmjs.com/package/dotenv) file in root of project folder.

 ## Install and Run